-CTOP is a tool for Linux System Administration that I’ve written in Python3, that uses only the System (/proc), and not third party libraries, in order to get all the information required.
+ctop.py is an Open Source tool for Linux System Administration that I’ve written in Python3.
+It uses only the System (/proc), and not third party libraries, in order to get all the information required.
+I use only this modules, so it’s ideal to run in all the farm of Servers and Dockers:

-The purpose of this tool is to help to identify problems and troubleshot with a single view to a single tool that has all the typical indicators.
+The purpose of this tool is to help to troubleshot and to identify problems with a single view to a single tool that has all the typical indicators.

 It provides in a single view information that is typically provided by many programs: